jtorleonstudios/GradleUtilityJTorLeonStudios/readme.md

 # Gradle utility for Minecraft development

+Scalable gradle script collection for minecraft mod development

-Run `npm run build` after getting the project to configure the utility scripts, because the project uses hard-coded file/folder paths.
+Run `npm run postinstall` after getting the project to configure the utility scripts, because the project uses hard-coded file/folder paths.

+Use `apply from: "path"` to use a include script, or point directly to the `includes/common.gradle` file

 # License MIT